rnajena/pcago-unified/helppages/data-readcounts.md

+To provide read counts, go to `Sidebar > Data > Readcounts > Import` and choose a sample data set or upload a file.

 ## Uploading read counts

 Read counts are provided in tabular form.
 Currently supported are CSV files with comma or whitespace/tab separation.
+Choose the *importer* according to the file you want to upload.

 The read count table should have following form: